Hegseth Makes the Military Great Again! 2025-10-03 18:05

 Didn't they take part in fabricating a hoax that we now know for which people will be indicted?

-They've lied to you repeatedly.
+They've lied to you repeatedly?

-Hey, trust the uh trust the UN and NATO.
+Hey, trust the UN and NATO.

 NATO is a collective of nations, right?